barseghyanartur/versus/CONTRIBUTING.rst

 **Good to know:**

-- This library consists of a single ``fake.py`` module.
+- This library consists of a single ``versus.py`` module.
 That module is dependency free, self-contained (includes all tests) and portable.
-  Do not submit pull requests splitting the ``fake.py`` module into small parts.
-Pull requests with external dependencies in ``fake.py`` module will not be accepted either.
+  Do not submit pull requests splitting the ``versus.py`` module into small parts.
+Pull requests with external dependencies in ``versus.py`` module will not be accepted either.
-- Some tests contain simplified implementation of existing libraries (Django ORM, TortoiseORM, SQLAlchemy).
-If you need to add integration tests for existing functionality, you can add the relevant code and requirements to the examples, along with tests.
-Currently, all integration tests are running in the CI against the latest version of Python.

 **General list to go through:**